raspberrypilearning/top-5-emoji-list/en/step_2.md

 Add the code for the remaining list items `<li>`.

-👍👍🏻👍🏼👍🏽👍🏾👍🏿 Some emoji, for example thumbs up and folded hands, have multiple skin tones to choose from.
+👍👍🏻👍🏼👍🏽👍🏾👍🏿 Some emojis, for example, thumbs up and folded hands, have multiple skin tones to choose from.
 You can add one or include all of the options in your list.

 --- code ---
 ---